socallinuxexpo/scale-av-cutter/tools/README.md

 know where split.py placed all the talk videos, and what title/description to upload the videos with.

+### Authentication/Authorization

+To interact with Google's API, we need to understand its flow at a high level.

+1. Authentication.
+This script needs to authenticate to Google, via a "client id" and "client secret", so they track the request quota.
+You can create a Google API "client" or "application", and download a `client_secrets.json` to use this script, but it'll only have enough quota to upload 4-5 videos.
+   Either request a higher limit with Google, or ask a SCaLE AV maintainer for a client with higher limit.

+2. Authorization.
+When using this script for the first time, it will ask you to login to a Google account, which then authorizes the script (via OAuth) to upload videos.

+### Behavior

 upload.py will upload videos with the exact same title as the talk, and a video description of the format: